Botulinum Toxin A (BOTA) for Overactive Bladder and Neurogenic Detrusor Overactivity

 Associated with this relief in symptoms, you may also notice that it becomes more difficult to empty your bladder.
 This is because BOTA works by relaxing the muscle of the bladder, which can reduce its ability to contract and empty.
-If you are unable to empty your bladder completely your doctor or nurse will teach you clean intermittent self catheterization (CISC).
+If you are unable to empty your bladder completely, your doctor or nurse will teach you clean intermittent self catheterization (CISC).
 This involves passing a tiny tube into the bladder up to 3 to 4 times a day to empty it.
 This is a simple and safe procedure.
-Don’t worry; once the effect of the BOTA wears off your bladder function will return.
+Don’t worry; once the effect of the BOTA wears off, your bladder function should return.

 Eventually, the effect of the BOTA will begin to wear off, and you may notice a gradual return of symptoms of frequent and urgent urination, as well as leakage episodes.
-As every situation is different, it is impossible to predict how long after your treatment this will happen; however, the treatment effect will commonly last 6 months to 9 months.
+As every situation is different, it is impossible to predict how long after your treatment this will happen.
+However, the treatment effect will commonly last 6 to 9 months.
 For some women, a single treatment is all that is required; others need repeated treatments.

 You may see some blood in the urine initially after the procedure.
 Significant bleeding is extremely rare.
 Urinary tract infection is reported in about 1 in 12 cases, but this can be easily treated with antibiotics.
-3 to 10% of patients may require temporary self catheterization to help empty the bladder.
-Other very rare risks include: allergic reaction including anaphylaxis; erythema multiforme (a severe skin rash); and generalized weakness.
+3-10% of patients may require temporary self catheterization to help empty the bladder.
+Other very rare risks include allergic reaction including anaphylaxis, erythema multiforme (a severe skin rash), and generalized weakness.
 You should consult your doctor if you experience any of the above problems.

-The clinical experience with Botulinum toxin for urinary incontinence at present is relatively limited.
-It is safe to say, however, that there is a 60 to 90% chance of achieving significant improvement in urinary urgency and urge leakage following BOTA injections and a reduction in urinary frequency.
+There is a 60-90% chance of achieving significant improvement in urinary urgency and urge leakage following BOTA injections and a reduction in urinary frequency.
 Most women require repeat doses of BOTA while others find significant long-term improvement after a single dose.